betovidal/whatsapp-unhide-qr/README.md

 whatsapp-unhide-qr
 ============

-Under some conditions in Linux, whatsapp web QR shows for some milliseconds and then dissappears.
-As no feedback is given I suppose it's something we can fix with the power of JS!
+Under some conditions described [here](https://askubuntu.com/questions/1006403/whatsapp-web-qrcode-flashes-and-dissapears) in Linux, whatsapp web QR shows for some milliseconds and then dissappears.
+As the accepted answer did not solve the problem for me and no feedback is given I suppose it's something we can fix with the power of JS!

 Usage